pine-vm/pine/readme.md

 # Elm Full-Stack

-Full-stack web apps made simple - using the [Elm programming language](https://elm-lang.org).
+Elm Fullstack is a tool helping us avoid non-essential complexity when developing web services or full-stack web applications.
+As it evolves, Elm Fullstack automates more and more activities in software development that humans had performed in the past.

+It supports writing web services and frontends using the [Elm programming language](https://elm-lang.org), thus enabling us to benefit from the tools and libraries in the Elm ecosystem.

-Elm Fullstack supports:
+Elm Fullstack currently offers:

-+ Programming web servers using the Elm programming language.
++ Persisting and restoring the state of backend Elm apps.
-+ Using the Elm Architecture on the backend by providing automatic persistence, replication, and migrations.
-+ Sharing Elm modules with common functions and types between frontend and backend implementations.
++ Migrating backend state when deploying a new program version.
-+ Automating the generation of functions to serialize and deserialize Elm values.
++ Generating functions to serialize and deserialize Elm values.
++ Ports to integrate and interoperate with custom components written in any programming language.
++ A single executable file (per operating system) integrating all tools with a command-line interface.

 ## Getting Started